dennisfInf/test_repo/README.md

  ./scripts/local_start_mal_2.zsh -n 3 -t 1 10 10 100

-## semi-honest will follow shortly

 ## Bugs
-Currently, the input check for MPC2 in the malicious setting does not work correctly.
+Currently, the input check for MPC2 in the malicious setting does not work correctly and will be fixed on publishing the code.

+## semi-honest

+Similiarly compile the mpc's:

+./lib/MP-SPDZ/compile.py -P 5541245505022739011583672869577435255026888277144126952450651294188487038640194767986566260919128250811286032482323 add_shares_vec n t 1 batch_size
+and
+./lib/MP-SPDZ/compile.py oram_honest n logbook_size bits

+Now to build the docker files use:

+./scripts/build_docker_honest.zsh

+After that, you are able to run the project with:

+ ./scripts/local_start_honest.zsh -n 3 -t 1 {logbook_size} {bits} {batch_size}

+ This code works fine and you can choose every parameter to your liking.